josh-wong/bitcoin-cash-node-on-raspberry-pi/README.md

   - Raspberry Pi case with a GPIO fan and heat sinks (recommended)
 - Reliable Internet connection

-***Note:** For the data associated with the Bitcoin Cash blockchain, you should reserve at least 200 GB.
-Be sure your SSD is large enough to accommodate the growing blockchain if you want to keep verifying transactions for the foreseeable future on your Raspberry Pi.*
+> **Note:** For the data associated with the Bitcoin Cash blockchain, you should reserve at least 200 GB.
+Be sure your SSD is large enough to accommodate the growing blockchain if you want to keep verifying transactions for the foreseeable future on your Raspberry Pi.

 ## Preparing your Raspberry Pi

-***Note:** This tutorial assumes that you have already installed and configured Ubuntu Desktop 21.04 on your Raspberry Pi to your liking and have mounted the SSD to your Pi.*
+> **Note:** This tutorial assumes that you have already installed and configured Ubuntu Desktop 21.04 on your Raspberry Pi to your liking and have mounted the SSD to your Pi.*

-1. ***For details on installing the 64-bit Ubuntu Desktop 21.04 on your Raspberry Pi**, please see [How to install Ubuntu Desktop on Raspberry Pi 4](https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview).*
+> 1. **For details on installing the 64-bit Ubuntu Desktop 21.04 on your Raspberry Pi**, please see [How to install Ubuntu Desktop on Raspberry Pi 4](https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview).
-2. ***For details on automounting your SSD in Ubuntu**, please see [How to properly automount a drive in Ubuntu Linux](https://www.techrepublic.com/article/how-to-properly-automount-a-drive-in-ubuntu-linux/).*
+> 2. **For details on automounting your SSD in Ubuntu**, please see [How to properly automount a drive in Ubuntu Linux](https://www.techrepublic.com/article/how-to-properly-automount-a-drive-in-ubuntu-linux/).

 ### Check your Ubuntu architecture